abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

         ![](.././media/root-login.png "Root Login")

  1. Run the below commands to upgrade the az packages and az module.
-Leave the last command `init 6` keep running.
+Leave the last command `init 6` and keep running.

     >**NOTE:** Copy the commands below, paste them into a notepad, and execute each one individually.